sourcebroker/urlguard/README.rst

 exclude all possible query parameters with ``typolink.addQueryString.exclude`` then this table will be flooded and will make pressure on processor, database and database space.

-How can you prevent ``addQueryString flooding problems``?
+How can you prevent 'addQueryString flooding' problems?
 --------------------------------------------------------

 Install ext:urlguard.
 By default it has active ``typolink.addQueryString.includePluginsNamespaces`` which will exclude all parameters that does not fit into first level of Extbase plugins namespace.

-How can you prevent ``addQueryString flooding problems`` without ext:urlguard?
+How can you prevent 'addQueryString flooding' problems without ext:urlguard?
 ----------------------------------------------------------------------------

 TYPO3 offers ``typolink.addQueryString.exclude`` where you can try to make something impossible: exclude all parameters